-Assessment: Position papers, portfolio of projects.
+Assessment: Position papers 50%, portfolio of projects and reflective papers 50%.

-MEC5047W DISSERTATION ENGINEERING MANAGEMENT
+MEC5047W MSC ENGINEERING MANAGEMENT

-Course outline: The dissertation should incorporate any or all of the following: design of all or part of an engineering project to a specification involving advanced concepts and theoretical principlesa research project of a theoretical or practical nature; a critical review of a specified topic based upon a comprehensive search of the literature or available data; development of an item of equipment or a technique involving novel features or advanced design; or any other study acceptable to the Faculty.
+The dissertation should incorporate any or all of the following: design of all or part of an engineering project to a specification involving advanced concepts and theoretical principles; a research project of a theoretical or practical nature; a critical review of a specified topic based upon a comprehensive search of the literature or available data; development of an item of equipment or a technique involving novel features or advanced design; or any other study acceptable to the Faculty.